Australian football wants a piece of the lucrative e-action

-It’s a rapidly growing industry worth over a billion dollars worldwide that attracts almost 500 million viewers and now, through the E-League, Australian football wants to be part of it.
+It’s a rapidly growing industry worth more than $1 billion worldwide that attracts almost 500 million viewers and now, through the E-League, Australian football wants to be part of it.

 In a new format for its third year, the E-league sees a select group of competitors play each other on the EA Sports FIFA video game across two-match days – the second of which is this Saturday – with a final’s series set for May.